You’re looking at serious IRS trouble if your spouse doesn’t file a tax return. Not only that, it could be a bad omen of things to come.

 I want to be able to protect myself and my children’s future.
 What do I do in this situation?
 Divorce?
 Legal separation?
 Separate finances?
 NOT filing a joint return?
 Anything else?

 B, I’m really glad that you are out there looking for answers.
+Filing a late tax return is one thing but your husband has taken this to a whole new level.
 You’ve really got a full plate, but there are definitely things you can (and really must) do to protect yourself and your children.

 I am not an attorney or CPA, but there are a few steps you need to take right away – and you’ve touched on them.
 (The one thing you didn’t look at was IRS tax debt relief.
 Definitely look into that.)

 First, separate your finances completely.
 Get your own checking account and have your salary deposited there.
 Do not allow your husband to deposit money into that account.
 If you do, it becomes “contaminated” and one of his assets as well.
 This defeats the purpose.